Sage/dynamodb_framework/README.md

 		def apply
 			#create an instance of the table manager
-			manager = DynamoDbTableManager.new
+			manager = DynamoDbFramework::TableManager.new
 			#create an attribute builder
-			builder = DynamoDbAttributesBuilder.new
+			builder = DynamoDbFramework::AttributesBuilder.new

 			#set the hash key attribute
 			builder.add(:type, :S)